austinjb995/Unsplash-Project/README.md

+# NOTE

+I will not be working on this any further.
+This was made purely as a "Professional" version of my Personal Flask Website.
+I do not wish to continue to work on this anymore.
+I will be working on my personal website instead for fun as I enjoy it more.

 # Unsplash Image Search Web App

 A Flask-based web application that allows users to search for high-quality images from the [Unsplash API](https://unsplash.com/developers).
 Built for quick deployment, lightweight interaction, and demonstration of client-server rendering workflows.